ASTRO RELOCATION

 It's a rare individual who hasn't heard the often-quoted expression, "wherever you go, there you are."
 It's been attributed to numerous authors and philosophers, including Buddha and Confucius, so I guess it's safe to assume that issues surrounding relocation have been around for quite a few centuries.
 And who doesn't know someone who is constantly talking about or actually attempting to find that "geographic cure"?

 Everyone wants to know where the best place is for them to live.
 That ideal place where your life will work perfectly.
 But there is no perfect or ideal place for anyone.
-And, what ultimately constitutes a "best" place for you will never been the same for everyone.
+And, what ultimately constitutes a "best" place for you will never be the same for everyone.
 And while astrology can help you find places that are good for you astrologically, that doesn't mean you will like them if you visit or live there.
 For example, two places that are great for me astrologically include Easter Island and a place near the Arctic Circle called Cambridge Bay.
 Astrology or no, I'm not moving to either location.

 Some astrologers believe that the farther away from your birthplace you go, the less likely you are to follow the path on which your spirit was set when first it came to this plane of existence.
 In some ways this makes sense, because wherever you move, you will have to make compromises.
 The types of compromises will generally show up in your relocated chart, and it will be up to you to decide if those are the kinds of compromises you are willing to make, or if you need to look further for a place in which the compromises do not have as great an impact on your life.